 Developmental Science Lab

 The Developmental Science Lab group researches the development of the processes involved in social understanding and interaction with others.
-Under the direction of Peter Marshall, chair of the psychology department, lab members use various behavioral and neuroscientific methods to examine the connections between self and other, beginning in infancy and extending into adulthood.
+Under the direction of Peter Marshall, chair of the psychology and neuroscience department, lab members use various behavioral and neuroscientific methods to examine the connections between self and other, beginning in infancy and extending into adulthood.
 Current research projects include examining how the body is represented in the developing brain, and how these representations may provide a building block for imitation and other important cognitive capacities.

 Mechanisms of Affect Dysregulation Lab